-PRINCETON, NEW JERSEY — The Dow Jones News Fund selected three high school journalists as winners of its 2016 Summer Journalism Workshops Scholarship Competition.
+PRINCETON, N.J. — The Dow Jones News Fund selected three high school journalists as winners of its 2016 Summer Journalism Workshops Scholarship Competition.
 The scholarships recognized the best work by participants in eight Fund-sponsored summer high school journalism workshops.

 Two of the three winners are from the James Ansin/Peace Sullivan High School Journalism and New Media Workshop at the University of Miami, a summer program for up to 20 students interested in journalism and new media.
 Students produced both a newspaper and a website, http://miamimontage.org.